codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 weight: 2
 ---

+## Free plan

+The free plan allows you to use 500 minutes per month on macOS standard machines on a personal account.
+Your 500 free minutes will be reset on the 1st of each month.
+Free minutes are not available if you are using a Team.
 ## Pay as you go pricing

 Pay as you go pricing allows you to pay for only what you use.